 Fire your Uncle Bob.
 Unless your friend, relative, etc., is a professional designer, that person is not right for you.
 And yes, you may save some money.
 But NASA would probably save some money by patching their rockets together from stuff found in a junkyard.
 There’s a reason they don’t do it.

 Use pros.
 You can go to competition type websites, of which 99Designs is the most prominent example.
 (Personally, I think you have to pay a lot of $$$ to get a good outcome from this, however.)
 You can go to outsourcing type sites like Fiverr or Upwork.
 You can search libraries of premade book covers for sale (for example, The Book Cover Designer.
-Or you can just Google around (search “book cover designers”) and look at different offerings.
+You can just Google around (search “book cover designers”) and look at different offerings.
 Or, simply design your own ebook cover.
 There are pros and cons to every avenue and in the end, there’s no one-size-fits-all solution.
 You may blunder around a bit until you find the right solution for you, but that’s fine.
 This is a creative process and you may need to experiment before you get it right.

 Spend money.
 Just to be clear: the phrase “blunder around a bit” can mean “spend some money getting projects started with designers who looked really great (and are great, actually), just you didn’t like their initial designs and twigged things weren’t going to work out.”
 Don’t end up settling for almost-good, because you couldn’t bear to write off the $150 that you had to spend.
 Either invest again with the same designer to get something you’re happy with or close off that avenue and start again.
 Remember that your first cover will almost certainly be by far your most expensive.
 Once you’ve settled the look (the kind of image, the mood, the typography, etc.), the next batch of covers will be easy-peasy.